Operation Sea Lion: Navy

 The fleet of defeated France, one of the most powerful and modern in the world, might have tipped the balance against Britain if it had been captured by the Germans.
-However, the pre-emptive destruction of a large part of the French fleet by the British at Mers-el-Kébir and the scuttling of the French fleet at Toulon by the French themselves ensured that this could not happen.
+However, the pre-emptive destruction of a large part of the French fleet by the British Attack on Mers-el-Kébir on 3 July 1940 ensured that this could not happen.

 Those who believed that, regardless of a potential German victory in the air battle, Sea Lion was still not going to succeed included a number of German General Staff members.
 After the war, Admiral Karl Dönitz said he believed air superiority was "not enough".
 Dönitz stated, "[W]e possessed neither control of the air or the sea; nor were we in any position to gain it".
-In his memoirs, Erich Raeder, commander-in-chief of the Kriegsmarine in 1940, wrote:
+In his memoirs, Raeder, commander-in-chief of the Kriegsmarine in 1940, wrote:

-On 13 August 1940, Alfred Jodl, Chief of Operations in the OKW (Oberkommando der Wehrmacht) wrote his "Assessment of the situation arising from the views of the Army and Navy on a landing in England."
+On 13 August 1940, Jodl, Chief of Operations in the OKW (Oberkommando der Wehrmacht) wrote his "Assessment of the situation arising from the views of the Army and Navy on a landing in England."
 His first point was that "The landing operation must under no circumstances fail.
 A failure could leave political consequences, which would go far beyond the military ones."
 He believed that the Luftwaffe could meet its essential objectives, but if the Kriegsmarine could not meet the operational requirements of the Army for an attack on a broad front with two divisions landed within four days, followed promptly by three further divisions irrespective of weather, "then I consider the landing to be an act of desperation, which would have to be risked in a desperate situation, but which we have no reason whatsoever to undertake at this moment."